Your todo list:

 The Holdup was bolted by Mark Rolofson in 2001 and referred to as Anger Management in his Boulder Canyon Sport & Adventure Climber's Guide, Vol. II, The Upper Canyon.
 It climbs the short, clean, slightly overhanging, center arete at the Hideout.
 More like a long boulder problem than a route, The Holdup is perfect for anyone interested in testing their power endurance.

-To begin scamble up about 15 feet of easy terrain, clip the first bolt, and mantle onto a shelf below the arete.
+To begin, scamble up about 15 feet of easy terrain, clip the first bolt, and mantel onto a shelf below the arete.
 This is your last chance to rest.
-From here, sprint up the arete, making increasingly difficult, and technical moves, until you get to a reachy crux, which is followed by a strenuous clip and a very cool but draining mantle sequence that takes you to the chains.
+From here, sprint up the arete, making increasingly difficult and technical moves until you get to a reachy crux, which is followed by a strenuous clip and a very cool but draining mantel sequence that takes you to the chains.

 7 bolts, plus a 2 bolt anchor with rappel rings.

 By Peter Beal

 From: Boulder Colorado

 Good job Taylor, I worked on this route for quite a while but the crux holds always felt a bit too far apart.
 The grade seems very solid and probably harder if you're much shorter than 5'5".

 Apr 29, 2008

 Thanks Peter.
 I would also like to thank Mark Rolofson for cleaning, and equipping this route.
 Without him, many of the routes in Boulder Canyon wouldn't exist.